mabelvj/doc.scrapinghub.com/scrapycloud.rst

 Scrapy Cloud API
 ================

+.. note:: Check also the `Help Center`_ for general guides and articles.

 Scrapy Cloud API provides an interface for interacting with your spiders, jobs and scraped data.

 Getting started